WebAssembly/design/Semantics.md

 Each function body consists of a list of instructions which forms an implicit *block*.
 Execution of a instructions proceeds by way of a traditional *program counter* that advances through the instructions.
-Instructions fall into two categories: *control* instructions and *simple* instructions.
+Instructions fall into two categories: *control* instructions that form control constructs and *simple* instructions.
-Control instructions pop their argument value(s) (if any) off the stack, may change the program counter, and push result value(s) (if any) onto the stack.
+Control instructions pop their argument value(s) off the stack, may change the program counter, and push result value(s) onto the stack.
-Simple instructions pop their argument values (if any) from the stack, apply an operator to the values, and then push the result value(s) (if any) onto the stack, followed by an implicit advancement of the program counter.
+Simple instructions pop their argument value(s) from the stack, apply an operator to the values, and then push the result value(s) onto the stack, followed by an implicit advancement of the program counter.

 Verification of WebAssembly code requires only a single pass with constant-time